mcssym/messaging/README.md

 #### Differences between `in queue` and `immediately`
 - `in queue` is synchronous and `immediately` is asynchronous.
-- `in queue` added the message in queue and `immediately` directly dispatches the message to observers so don't add in the queue.
+- `in queue` added the message in queue and `immediately` directly dispatches the message to subscribers so doesn't add it in the queue.

 #### Result of publication
 The methods `publish` and `publishNow` returns a `PublishResult` that allows to know if the publication succeed or not.
-If the publication was not allowed by the guards, the result will be a `GuardPublishResult` and if it failed for another reason, it will be a `FailedPublishResult`.
+If the publication was not allowed by the guards, the result will be a `GuardPublishResult` and if it failed for another reason (for example a subscriber throws an error and you pass `strategy` of `publishNow` to `PublishNowErrorHandlingStrategy.breakDispatch`), it will be a `FailedPublishResult`.

 ### Observation
 It is possible to observe many changes in the package through an observer that will be inform for specific operations that occurred.
 It is possible to create an observer like